laravel/docs/logging.md

 <a name="configuring-the-channel-name"></a>
 #### Configuring the Channel Name

 By default, Monolog is instantiated with a "channel name" that matches the current environment, such as `production` or `local`.
-To change this value, add a `name` option to your channel's configuration:
+To change this value, you may add a `name` option to your channel's configuration:

     'stack' => [
         'driver' => 'stack',